Ketamine for PTSD Treatment

-- Physical Exam This will check to see if there are any underlying medical problems causing your PTSD symptoms
+- Physical Exam: This will check to see if there are any underlying medical problems causing your PTSD symptoms

-- Psychological Evaluation Your healthcare professional will usually discuss your symptoms and any traumatic events you went through.
+- Psychological Evaluation: Your healthcare professional will usually discuss your symptoms and any traumatic events you went through.

-- Diagnostic and Statistical Manual of Mental Disorders (DSM-5) Published by the American Psychiatric Association, this includes a set of criteria generally seen in PTSD patients.
+- Diagnostic and Statistical Manual of Mental Disorders: (DSM-5) Published by the American Psychiatric Association, this includes a set of criteria generally seen in PTSD patients.

 To be diagnosed with PTSD, you must have experienced or witnessed an event that threatened serious injury or death.
-You could have seen the event firsthand, you could have been the one in danger, or you could even develop PTSD from hearing about details from a traumatic event.
+You could have seen the event firsthand, you could have been the one in danger, or you could even develop PTSD from hearing about details of a traumatic event.